Arqit announces Technology Update

 Arqit supplies a unique quantum safe encryption Platform-as-a-Service which makes the communications links or data at rest of any networked device or cloud machine secure against current and future forms of attack – even from a quantum computer.
 Arqit’s product, QuantumCloud™, enables any device to download a lightweight software agent, which can create encryption keys in partnership with any number of other devices.
 The keys are computationally secure, optionally one-time use and zero trust.
 QuantumCloud™ can create limitless volumes of keys in limitless group sizes and can regulate the secure entrance and exit of a device in a group.
 Arqit believes it is the only company in the market to have achieved Independent Assurance Review of its Security Proof demonstrating that the software can produce encryption keys which are zero trust and provably secure, i.e. permanently safe against attack from even a full scale quantum computer.
-This review was conducted by the GCHQ Accredited Centre of Excellence in Cyber Security at the University of Surrey.
 The addressable market for QuantumCloud™ is every connected device.
 Arqit was recently awarded the Innovation in Cyber award at the UK National Cyber Awards and Cyber Security Software Company of the Year Award at the UK Cyber Security Awards.
 Learn more at www.arqit.uk.

 Caution About Forward-Looking Statements